bunq/doc/DESCRIPTION.md

 	- *redirect_uri*
 	- *client_id*
 	- *client_secret*
 4. We return the *Access Token*.
 Use it every time you interact with the bunq user’s account.
-You can use it to start a session to inract with the monetary accounts the user allows you to access.
+You can use it to start a session to interact with the monetary accounts the user allows you to access.

 ![bunq_AISP](https://static.bunq.com/assets/doc/20190313_AISP_flow.jpg)